-The Parks & Community Services Department has initiated an updated urban forest health assessment using Forest Assessment Landscape Tool to determine the percentage of natural areas that in are in a healthy, sustainable state, or require restoration.
-The results of the previous analysis showed that the city is exceeding the original Environmental Stewardship Initiative target of 70 percent of forest in healthy condition.
-The new study will also factor in existing forest canopy conditions and implement methodologies to accelerate forest succession to provide more effective long-term future canopy.
+The Parks & Community Services Department has initiated an updated urban forest health assessment using Forest Assessment Landscape Tool (FLAT) to determine the percentage of natural areas that in are in a healthy, sustainable state, or requiring restoration.
+The results of the previous analysis showed that the city is exceeding the original ESI target of 70 percent of forest in healthy condition.
+The new study will also include factoring in existing forest canopy conditions and implementing methodologies to accelerate forest succession to provide more effective longterm future canopy.
 Additional assessments and restoration plans will be needed to preserve and maintain overall health of urban forests.